Interface ListView<T>

 @pre(count = other.count)

-function combine<U> (other:ListView<U>
+function combine<U>

 ):ListView<(frost.collections.ListView.T, frost.collections.ListView.combine.U)>

-Parameters:
+- Parameters:

-other - value of type ListView<U>
+- value of typeother ListView<U>

 @default